verybigdata/verybigdata.github.io/_posts/2017-05-01-uk-general-election-2017-powered-by-python.md

-It appears number of entries check.
+It appears number of entries are correct.
 Let's now examine the all the parties hold seats and check if there is any error.

 ```python